-- Access the Boot Device Options menu: - Turn on or restart the computer, and when the HP logo appears, press f9 to enter the Boot Device Options menu. - Select a boot device, press enter, and then follow the on-screen instructions.
+- 1. Access the Boot Device Options menu: - Computers or tablets with keyboards: - Turn on or restart the computer, and when the HP logo appears, press f9 to enter the Boot Device Options menu. - Computers or tablets without keyboards: - ▲ Turn off the computer.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then press f9 to enter the Boot Device Options menu. - 2.
+Select a boot device, press enter, and then follow the on-screen instructions.